microsoft/playwright/docs/src/test-api/class-testinfo.md

   - `path` <[void]|[string]> Optional path on the filesystem to the attached file.
   - `body` <[void]|[Buffer]> Optional attachment body used instead of a file.

 The list of files or buffers attached to the current test.
 Some reporters show test attachments.

+To safely add a file from disk as an attachment, please use [`method: TestInfo.attach#1`] instead of directly pushing onto this array.
+For inline attachments, use [`method: TestInfo.attach#1`].

+## method: TestInfo.attach#1
+Attach a file from disk to the current test.
+Some reporters show test attachments.
+The [`option: name`] and [`option: contentType`] will be inferred by default from the [`param: path`], but you can optionally override either of these.

-For example, you can attach a screenshot to the test.
+For example, you can attach a screenshot to the test:

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');